bkesterbyld/maroon-potato/src/pages/usecases.md

         subtitle: Create new features fast and put the processing next to users
         content: >-
-          Above helps you get data **and** processing next to your users without deploying databases, writing code or calling cloud functions that have limitations.
+          Above helps you get data **and** processing next to your users without deploying databases, writing code that runs in a single location or calling cloud functions that are limited and might execute from anywhere.
 You can deploy full backend functionality next to your users, while keeping copies synced globally without massive data transfers.
 Above does this with Active Data Management technology that detects field-level changes in data sets and replicates only changed